city_hall

 1. You may be invited to a phone screen with our staff.

-2. If you pass that phase, you may be invited to an in-person group interview day with other candidates.
-There will be a homework assignment before the in-person interview that will be discussed in the interview.
+2. If you pass that phase, you may be invited to an in-person interview day.
+There may be some pre-work before the in-person interview that will be discussed during the interview.

 3. Sometimes, we ask for follow-up in-person interviews with various chiefs.